-Technicians who are certified by and in good standing with a regulatory organization elsewhere in Canada may be eligible for certification in Alberta if certified technicians in the 2 jurisdictions have similar responsibilities and competencies.
+Certified Technicians who are registered and in good standing with a regulatory body in another province may transfer to Alberta if the two jurisdictions require similar responsibilities and competencies.
 To do this, they must complete a transfer form and pay the associated fee.
 For detailed information about transfer requirements, see ASET.
-For more information, see What if I am already certified in another province or territory in Canada? and the ASET website.
+For more information, see What if I am already certified in another province or territory in Canada?

 To learn about the certification process for internationally educated certified technicians, see Mechanical Engineering Technician Certification Process.

 The Association of Science and Engineering Technology Professionals of Alberta (ASET)